thruthesky/centerx/README.v2.md

 ### Top banner rotation

-- total of 10 global banner can be uploaded.
+- If the no of global top banner is set to 10, then only 10 global banner can be uploaded.
 - when there is no top banner (for a category or or site), **default banner** will be displayed.
-- when there is only 1 global banner, the global banner will be displayed on left, and **default banner** will be displayed on right.
+- when there is only 1 global banner (for a category or a site), then, that global banner will be displayed on left, and **default banner** will be displayed on right.
 - when there are 2 global banners, they will be displayed on one left side, and the other right side.
-- when there are more than 2 global banners, the will be divided into two group and one group will be displayed on left, and the other group will be displayed on right.
+- when there are more than 2 global banners, they will be divided into two group and one group will be displayed on left, and the other group will be displayed on right.
 - If a category has no category banner, then, global banner will be displayed just the way it is displayed as globally.
   If there no available(global) banner, then **default banner** will be displayed.
 - If a category has only one category banner, then the category banner will be display on left side and all the global